Nine Emperor Gods Festival 2017

 Circling the tentage

-Placing the urns in the sedan chairs
+Placing the censers in the palanquins

-The sedan chairs were made from bamboo and were decorated by the helpers on the day before the receiving ceremony.
+The palanquins were made from bamboo and were decorated by the helpers on the day before the receiving ceremony.
 There were lights attached to it and were turned on during the night of the sending off ceremony.
 During the processions, the male helpers carried them – only four of them carried the sedan chairs at any point of time.
 Two at the front and two at the back.
 When carrying the sedan chairs, they swung the chairs back and forth, and side to side constantly.
 At the side of the group carrying the sedan chairs, there were two other male helpers following them as they had to replace the helpers who got tired from carry the sedans and needed a rest.

 When the sedan chairs were ready to move, the Lu Zhu and the group of helpers assisting him left the tentage.
 The devotees followed suit.
 The lion and dragon dance troupes were called into action once again as the entourage parade from Block 235 to the Heavy Vehicle Park situated at a few traffic lights away from the festival area.
-At the Heavy Vehcile Park, all the devotees and helpers boarded the lorries.
-The Lu Zhu who held the Nine Emperor Gods urn began the journey to Kranji Reservoir for the final part of the sending-off ceremony.
+At the Heavy Vehicle Park, all the devotees and helpers boarded the lorries.
+The Lu Zhu who held the Nine Emperor Gods censer began the journey to Kranji Reservoir for the final part of the sending-off ceremony.

 Lion and dragon dance troupes at the front of the line towards the Heavy Vehicle Park